waldrain/waldrain.github.io/moniwonig.md

 Todo:

+- wrap the air vent box outside in dachfolie and add another layer of styrofoam
+- add dachfolie to air vent intakes and wall openings
+- install switch between grid and pv electricity
 - prepare a duct or cables through the air vent walls for metering or power supply
-- add mesh over the airvent holes
+- add mesh over the airvent holes in stairwell wall
 - insulate all hot water pipes
 - insulate all boiler connections everywhere
 - repaint the stairwell and bathroom walls